Zigmata/ReQuest/README.md

   - MEMBER_DB: The name of the database you want to use for member documents (characters).
   - CONFIG_DB: The name of the database you want to use for bot configs (/admin menu)
   - VERSION: The version of the bot for informational purposes only.
-  - LOAD_EXTENSIONS: String array of extension names in ReQuest/cogs/.
-Use relative paths I.E. `ReQuest.cogs.gm`.
+- LOAD_EXTENSIONS: String with comma-separated relative paths to extensions in ReQuest/cogs/.
+E.G. `ReQuest.cogs.gm`.
   - ALLOWLIST: True if you want to prohibit bot joins to a specific allowlist of guild IDs.
 False if you want to disable the allowlist.
 4. Run bot.py and everything *should* work.